Absorption probabilities for Gaussian polytopes and regular spherical simplices: Properties of gn

 Let $\xi,\xi_1,\ldots,\xi_n$ be i.i.d.\ standard Gaussian random variables.
 We have a distributional representation $\eta_ k= \xi_k - \sqrt r\xi$, $k=1,\ldots,n$.
 It follows that

 which yields~\eqref{eq:g_n_integral} after splitting the integral.

 It remains to prove that the right-hand side of~\eqref{eq:g_n_integral} is an analytic function of $r$ in the half-plane $\Re r > -\frac 1n$, which would imply that~\eqref{eq:g_n_integral} holds in this half-plane by the uniqueness of the analytic continuation.
-Indeed,
+First of all, observe that for every fixed $x>0$, the expression $\Phi^n(z x) + \Phi^n(- z x)$ is an analytic function of $z\in \C$ which remains invariant under the substitution $z\mapsto -z$.
+Hence, it can be written as an everywhere convergent Taylor series in even powers of $z$.
+It follows that for every fixed $x>0$, the expression $(\Phi^n(\sqrt r x) + \Phi^n(-\sqrt r x))$ defines an analytic function of $r\in\C$.
+To prove the analyticity of the integral on the right-hand side of~\eqref{eq:g_n_integral}, we argue as follows.
+We have the estimate

 It follows that